umhau/umhau.github.io/_posts/2021-09-11-openbsd-router-concise-d3.md

 We're using another source: https://openbsdrouterguide.net/#dns-hijacking.

+Looks like there's a specific domain I should use for my local network, since I haven't registered one properly: `.home.arpa`.
+Guess that's a holdover from the early days.

+> Some people recommend that you register a domain name and then use that internally on your LAN, and while that certainly works, it is not necessary at all.
+According to the RFC 8375 you should use the .home.arpa domain as this is meant to be used inside a small network, such as a home network.

 # network design

 Nonstandard diagram, but might be a little less obtuse than the standard.